 22.1.
 The parties shall be independent contractors in their performance under the Contract, and nothing contained herein will constitute either party as the employer, employee, agent or representative of the other party, or both parties as joint venturers or partners for any purpose.

 23.1.
-The Contract constitutes the entire agreement between the Customer and Seequent with respect to the subject matter hereof and supersedes any and all negotiations and communications between the parties.
-To avoid doubt, the Contract applies to the exclusion of any customer terms, including as incorporated in any purchase order (or otherwise).
-These Product Terms and/or any applicable policies may be revised by the Seequent Group from time to time.
-By downloading or using any new version of a Product, paying Support and Maintenance Fees or accepting any update or new module offered by the Seequent Group, you will be deemed to have agreed to, and will be bound by, all the terms and conditions of these Product Terms in the then most current form.
-Each party acknowledges that it has not relied on any commitment, representation or warranty in entering into the Contract, other than those expressly set out in the Contract.
+The Product Terms and/or any applicable policies may be revised by the Bentley Group from time to time.
+By downloading or using any new version of a Product, paying Support and Maintenance Fees or accepting any update or new module offered by the Bentley Group, the Customer will be deemed to have agreed to, and will be bound by, the then current version of the Product Terms.
+To avoid doubt, no changes to these Product Terms will apply to any Contracts currently in force and effective unless such changes are agreed by the parties in writing.

 25.1.
 Copies of these Product Terms or the Contract may be provided in languages other than English for information purposes only.
-In the event of any conflict between the terms of these Product Terms or the Contract in English and any translation, the English version will take precedence, unless otherwise is directly agreed in the Contract..
+In the event of any conflict between the terms of these Product Terms or the Contract in English and any translation, the English version will take precedence, unless directly agreed otherwise in the Contract.

-26.3.
-Seequent reserves the right to restrict the countries from which customers can access or use any of its Products if it considers there are legal or regulatory risks or if it is unable to process online payments in such locations and Customer will comply with these restrictions on notice by Seequent.
-If the Customer attempts to access or use any Products from a restricted country by circumventing these restrictions, its Licences will become invalid and Seequent may exercise its rights under clause 11.1 and/or refuse to process a payment at its sole discretion.
+26.2.
+Bentley reserves the right to restrict the countries from which customers can access or use any of its Products and Customer will comply with these restrictions on notice by Bentley.
+If the Customer attempts to access or use any Products from a restricted country by circumventing these restrictions, its Licences will become invalid and Bentley may exercise its rights under clause 11.1 and/or refuse to process a payment at its sole discretion.